sii-poland/java_serenity_template/readme.md

 # ScreenPlay pattern example

-This example shows the way of UI tests implementation using ScreenPlay pattern with Serenity BDD framework.
+This example shows the way of UI tests implementation using ScreenPlay pattern with Serenity BDD framework written in Java.

+## Screenplay pattern benefits

+1. Using SOLID principles in test development:
+	- Single responsibility principle;
+	- Open-closed principle;
+2. Easy to read test cases right in the test class;
+3. Easy to maintain and extend test framework;
+4. Focus on business actions rather that on pages.

+## How to run the tests

 To run the tests on the particular browser you can use maven: